wp-plugins/xo10-woocommerce-categories-widget/readme.txt

 * Tweak: Added requirement for PHP 5.3 or later in plugin description.
 * Tweak: Changed the plugin text domain.

 = 1.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.2 =
+*  No new features added.
+Only source code updated.

 = 1.1 =
 * Make sure the "Text/Image display" field value is correct after upgrade.
 Change the value and save the widget again if necessary.